cyyeh/cyyeh/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently on the path to become a machine learning practitioner.
+- 🔭 I’m currently on the path to be a machine learning practitioner.